How Deep Will The Solar Crash Be?

 India is an ideal market for solar power given its high insolation, low electrification levels, relatively high energy costs and growing concerns about greenhouse gas emissions.
 The country is projected to install about 5.4 GW of photovoltaic capacity this year.
 However, the Ministry of New and Renewable Energy is projecting installations of 15 GW and 16 GW over the next two years, beginning from April 2017.
 This would translate to roughly 22% of global demand for 2017.
 The government aims to install a cumulative 100 GW of solar capacity by 2022

 It doesn't even mention the more or less permanent toxic haze in places like New Delhi.
 Since that 100GW goal is rather ambitious, it remains to be seen.
-GTM research still thinks they'll come close:
+GTM Research still thinks they'll come close:

 GTM expects India's solar capacity to grow a further 60.2 GW between 2016 and 2021, which would leave the nation a little short of its 100 GW by 2022 goal.
 India currently has close to 9 GW of installed solar PV capacity, which means that the nation would have to add around 30 GW of additional solar in 2022 to end that year on track.

-But, of course, these are mere projections, we'll have to wait for activity on the ground but even India's energy Minister argued in April that solar is cheaper than coal fired power plants, and that should help:
+But, of course, these are mere projections, we'll have to wait for activity on the ground, but even India's energy Minister argued in April that solar is cheaper than coal fired power plants, and that should help.

 This year, solar energy prices in the country dropped to around parity with coal for the first time ever, hitting 4.34 rupees (about 6 US cents) a kilowatt-hour (kWh), while coal tariffs range usually range in between 3-5 rupees/kWh (about 5-8 US cents).